genius101/MERN-Project3/project3.md

 - [ ]	Add a username and password, leave other setting as default and click on Add User

 - [ ]	Next is to click on Network Access from the dashboard, followed by add ip address.
-Select allow access from anywhere and change the entry to 1 week instead of 6 hours, then click on confirm.
+- [ ]	Select allow access from anywhere and change the entry to 1 week instead of 6 hours, then click on confirm.
 - [ ]	Although this is not the best practice but it is okay for a test scenario.

-- [ ]	Next on the Dashboard is clusters then click on Collections.
-Click on add my own data, add a database name and collection name and click on create
+- [ ]	Next on the Dashboard click on clusters then click on Collections.
+- [ ]	Click on add my own data, add a database name and collection name and click on create

+- [ ]	Lets get back to our Linux Terminal
 - [ ]	Create a file in your Todo directory and name it .env:
 - [x]	touch .env

 - [ ]	Add the connection string to access the database in it, just as below:
 - [x]	nano .env
 - [ ]	( then input below into the file )
-- [x]	DB = 'mongodb+srv://<username>:<password>@<network-address>/<dbname>?retryWrites=true&w=majority'
+- [x]	DB = 'mongodb+srv://username:password@network-address/dbname?retryWrites=true&w=majority'
-- [ ]	(Ensure to update <username>, <password>, <network-address> and <database> according to your setup)
+- [ ]	(Ensure to update username, password, network-address and database according to your setup)

 - [ ]	Now we need to update the index.js to reflect the use of .env so that Node.js can connect to the database.
 - [ ]	Simply delete existing content in the file, and update it with the entire code below: